-Exploring the Bridge Design Pattern: Bridging the Gap in Software Development
+Bridge Design Pattern: Bridging Gaps in Software Development

 In the world of software design, finding the right balance between flexibility and maintainability can be a challenge.
 The Bridge Design Pattern, one of the structural design patterns, offers a solution to this problem by decoupling abstractions from their implementations.
 In this article, we’ll delve into the Bridge Design Pattern, understand its core concepts, and explore real-world use cases where it can be applied.